Old Habits Die Hard: How Conversational History Geometrically Traps LLMs: Discussion and Conclusion

 \section{Discussion and Conclusion}

 We introduced \method{}, a framework that characterizes the persistence of LLM phenomena through two complementary lenses: a black-box probabilistic Markov chain (\sect{sec:Probabilistic}) and a white-box geometric representation analysis (\sect{sec: geometric}).
-We show that these seemingly distinct views are fundamentally linked: the probabilistic trace ($\mytr{}$) and the geometric reference angle ($\theta_{ref}$) exhibit a strong correlation (Spearman $\rho = 0.78$), consistent across multiple models and datasets.
+We show that these seemingly distinct views are fundamentally linked: the probabilistic trace ($\mytr{}$) and the geometric reference angle ($\theta_{\text{ref}}$) exhibit a strong correlation (Spearman $\rho = 0.78$), consistent across multiple models and datasets.
 This agreement indicates that high probabilistic consistency of phenomena also implies strong geometric separation in the latent space.
 Broadly, our framework offers a toolkit for investigating how phenomena evolve, moving beyond single-turn setups \citep{azaria2023internal, marks2023geometry, arditi2024refusal}.
 Our analyses demonstrate that the correlation, and consequently \snowballing{}, dissipates during topically inconsistent conversations and that Markov chains of higher order contain information indicative of the next step, showing that longer sequences of consistently exhibited phenomena trap the model more strongly.
 We also find that closed models share probabilistic consistency with open models, offering a pathway to infer their internal \textit{geometric traps}.
-Finally, we identify that representations in upper middle layers of LLMs exhibit strongest correlation between our perspectives, complementing previous works which identify those layers as most amenable for detecting and intervening on semantic concepts, such as truthfulness and refusal.
+Finally, we identify that representations in upper middle layers of LLMs exhibit the strongest correlation between our perspectives, complementing previous works which identify those layers as most amenable for detecting and intervening on semantic concepts, such as truthfulness and refusal.
+While our current analysis focuses on individual phenomena, an important extension involves investigating the interplay between distinct behaviors—such as simultaneous occurrences of hallucinations and sycophancy.
+Future research employing multi-phenomena could reveal whether these interactions compound or mitigate the 'geometric traps' we identified.